Postoperative Instructions - External Sutures

 - Avoid prolonged bathing and hot water while bathing.

 - Apply cream based moisturizer to body 3-4 times per day.
 The best and most important time to apply is within 3-5 minutes after toweling off following bathing.
-Vanicream or Avene Emollient Cream are recommended products and are available in The SkinCare Corner.
+Vanicream or Avene XeraCalm are recommended products and are available in The SkinCare Corner.

-- We recommend’ Purex Laundry Detergent Free and Clear’ and rinsing clothes twice on rinse cycle of wash.
+- We recommend 'Simple Truth' laundry detergent, 'FREE & CLEAR' (at Kroger) or 'Tide Purclean' and rinsing clothes twice on rinse cycle of wash.
 Fabric Softener and/or Dryer Sheets are not recommended.

 - Use soap substitute, such as ‘Free and Clear Cleanser’ (available in The SkinCare Corner) for bathing.
 The products which produce a heavy lather have excessive amounts of detergent which ultimately can irritate the skin.